Medically reviewed by Drugs.com. Last updated on Jul 1, 2021.

 Advise patients of the following:

-- There is a risk of serious skin reactions with Rapivab use.
-Patients should seek immediate medical attention if a skin reaction occurs [see Warnings and Precautions (5.1)].
+- There is a risk of severe allergic reactions (including anaphylaxis) or serious skin reactions with Rapivab use.
+Advise patients to seek immediate medical attention if an allergic-like reaction occurs or is suspected [see Warnings and Precautions (5.1)].

 - There is a risk of neuropsychiatric events in patients with influenza.
 Patients should contact their physician if they experience signs of abnormal behavior after receiving Rapivab [see Warnings and Precautions (5.2)].